felixlopz/hubrise-test-task/content/docs/en/connections.md

 ### Logs

-The log page then displays a summary list of requests in reverse chronological order.
+The logs page displays a summary list of requests in reverse chronological order.

 Each log record includes: